-Alipurduar is the name of a town as well as a district in Dooars area of West Bengal.
+Alipurduar is the name of a town as well as a district in the Dooars area of West Bengal.
 This is the northeast corner of the state boarding Assam on the East, Bhutan on the North and Bangladesh on the south.
 In 2014 Alipurduar town and its surrounding area became the 20th district of West Bengal.

-Alipurduar is a major railway junction of the area, it is the headquarter of Alipurduar division of North East Frontier Railway.
+Alipurduar is a major railway junction in the area, it is the headquarter of the Alipurduar division of the North East Frontier Railway.

 The area has tremendous tourism potential.
 Two major forests Buxa Tiger Reserve and Jaldapara Jaldapara National Park are in the district.
 The district is bestowed with innumerable rivers, forests and rich diversity of cultural heritage as well.